Pintxos Hondarribia An Adventure in Basque Cuisine by JetSettingFools.com

 In Hondarribia, we stayed at the Hotel San Nikolas in the Old Town.
 With its central location on a charming street, we think it is one of the best places to stay in Hondarribia.
 After reading our Top Tips on Booking Hotels, start your search for Hondarribia accommodations on Booking.com.

-What To Pack For Hondarribia
+What To Pack for Hondarribia

 Bay of Hondarribia in Basque Country, Spain